microsoft/SouthAmericaBuildingFootprints/README.md

-# Project

-> This repo has been populated by an initial template to help get you started.
-Please
-> make sure to update the content to build a great experience for community-building.

-As the maintainer of this project, please make a few updates:

-- Improving this README.MD file to provide a great experience
-- Updating SUPPORT.MD with content about this project's support experience
-- Understanding the security reporting process in SECURITY.MD
-- Remove this section from the README

 ## Introduction

-Bing Maps is releasing open building footprints datasets in South America countries.
-We have detected 44.5 million buildings on recently updated Maxar imagery that covers around 50% of the South American population.
+Bing Maps is releasing open building footprints dataset for countries in South America.
+We have detected 44.5 million buildings from Maxar imagery collected between 2020 and 2021 for regions encompassing approximately 50% of the South American population.
 The data is freely available for download and use under applicable license.
 ![](/images/image009.png)![](/images/image011.png)